The Sack of Milan

 Opening Scene - 452 CE

 Flavius Majorianus, a young Roman military commander stationed in the city, gathered his officers in the early morning light.
 The reports from refugees were grim: Attila's Hunnic army had already devastated Aquileia, reducing the prosperous port city to rubble.
-Now the savage horsemen were methodically working their way across northern Italy, leaving a trail of destruction in their wake.
+Now the horsemen were methodically working their way across northern Italy, leaving a trail of destruction behind them.

 As the sun climbed higher, the dust clouds resolved into the dreaded sight of the Hunnic army.
 Tens of thousands of mounted warriors spread across the horizon, their leather armor and weapons glinting in the morning light.
 The thundering of hooves grew louder as the vanguard approached, and the first arrows began to fall on Milan's outer defenses.